 The Freud Museum houses the possessions that Sigmund and Anna Freud brought with them to London at their emigration in 1938, including the library, their personal papers and photograph albums.

 The following resources are available to researchers:

-- An archive containing essential documentation on the life and work of Sigmund and Anna Freud and the history of psychoanalysis
+- An archive containing essential documentation on the life and work of Sigmund Freud and the history of psychoanalysis

 - A research library specialising in the history, theory and culture of psychoanalysis